 Engineered Hardwood Looks More Authentic than Laminate

-Laminate is only a replica of wood, doing its best to imitate real wood floor patterns.
-High-quality laminate has gotten quite adept at mimicking actual wood, but it still doesn’t compare to the real deal.
+Laminate flooring is only a replica of wood, doing its best to imitate real wood floor patterns.
+High-quality laminate has gotten quite adept at mimicking actual wood, but it still doesn’t compare to beautifully natural wood floors.

-Engineered hardwood is real wood.
+Engineered wood flooring is real wood.
 It doesn’t need to mimic anything!
-It is true wood, so of course, it has nothing to prove in this contest.
+It is real wood, so of course, it has nothing to prove in this contest.
 The wood floor designs you make with engineered products are from nature.

 And it goes without saying that you get what you pay for—higher-end laminates will look better than lower-end laminates.